 Cases involving one or more of the situations listed below may constitute sufficient grounds for investigation of a provider for incorrect practices or abuse.
-Abuse includes:
+Abuse includes the following:

-- The unintentional misrepresentation of dates and descriptions of services rendered, of the identity of the recipient of the services, or of the individual who rendered the services and gained a larger reimbursement than is entitled; and - The solicitation or subsidization of anyone by paying or presenting any person with money or anything of value for the purpose of securing patients.
-Providers, however, may use lawful advertising that abides by the Bureau's rules and regulations.
+- 1. The unintentional misrepresentation of dates and descriptions of services rendered, of the identity of the beneficiary of the services, or of the individual who rendered the services and gained a larger reimbursement than is entitled; and - 2.
+The solicitation or subsidization of anyone by paying or presenting any person with money or anything of value for the purpose of securing patients.
+Providers, however, may use lawful advertising that abides by BHSF's rules and regulations.